Admission to the Master International Relations, track European Union Studies.

 take active part in class discussions (20%);

-There will be a retake for the policy paper.
+There will be a retake for the policy paper if students have failed the course.

 The compulsory literature for weekly readings will be made available during the course.